 Some of the most famous entrepreneurs in the UK started out as sole traders.
 From Lord Sugar, who launched his first business with £100 selling aerials out of the back of a van, to Duncan Bannatyne, who started his entrepreneurial career with an ice cream van back in the eighties.

 That's right.
-You are the sole owner and any money you make whether it's £10m or 10p will land squarely in your pocket.
+You are the sole owner and any money you make whether it's £10mil or 10p will land squarely in your pocket.

 Forget pushy investors.
 As a sole trader, no one can tell you what to do.
 Your business and your future are in your hands.
-This not only makes decision making faster but also means if it goes wrong there'll be no one breathing fire down your neck.
+This not only speeds up decision making but also means if it goes wrong there'll be no one breathing fire down your neck.
 Plus you set your own targets for growth.

 Sole traders can offer a more personalised approach to their customers.
 You are the only person the customer interacts with.
 This can result in strong relationships that can turn one-off customers into loyal repeat buyers of your products or services.